-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - Prior Approval is required for certain services, supplies, and drugs.
-Please refer to the information shown in Section 3 to be sure which services, supplies, and drugs require prior approval.
+Please refer to the information shown in Section 3 to be sure which services, supplies, and drugs require prior approval. - The calendar year deductible is \$150 per person under the Standard Option (\$300 per Self Plus One and Self and Family enrollment).
+We added "(no deductible)" to show when the calendar year deductible does not apply.

-Benefit Description You pay Diagnostic and treatment services Professional services of physicians In physician's office During a hospital stay In a skilled nursing facility Medical consultations - inpatient and outpatient Plan Provider \$15 copayment per visit Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge At home In an urgent care center For an advance care planning visit Note: one visit per calendar year Telehealth services Telehealth physician visits Plan Provider \$15 copayment Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Screening Services - Grade A and B Recommendations of the U.S. Preventive Services Task Force (USPSTF) such as the following: Preventive Counseling Services Plan Provider Nothing Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Note: • Telehealth services are covered in accord with HMSA's medical policy for telehealth services.
+Benefit Description You pay Note: We state if the calendar year deductible applies to the benefits in this section.
+There is no calendar year deductible under High Option.
+Diagnostic and treatment services High Option Standard Option Professional services of physicians In physician's office During a hospital stay In a skilled nursing facility Medical consultations - inpatient and outpatient At home In an urgent care center Plan Provider \$15 copayment per visit Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Plan Provider \$20 copayment per visit (no deductible) Non-Plan Provider 40% of eligible charges and any difference between our eligible charge and the actual charge (deductible applies) Advance care planning visit Plan Provider Nothing Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Plan Provider Nothing Non-Plan Provider 40% of eligible charges and any difference between our eligible charge and the actual charge (deductible applies) Telehealth services High Option Standard Option Telehealth physician visits Plan Provider \$15 copayment Non-Plan Provider 30% of eligible charges and any difference between our eligible charge and the actual charge Plan Provider \$20 copayment (no deductible) Non-Plan Provider 40% of eligible charges and any difference between our eligible charge and the actual charge (deductible applies)